openSUSE/news-o-o/_posts/2010-11-06-opensuse-weekly-news-issue-148-is-out.markdown

  Replication is a key technology for any database offering, because databases are typically mission-critical systems.
-Downtime â€” or, worse yet, data loss â€” can result not only in inconvenience to employees and customers but also in lost productivity and lost revenue.
+Downtime — or, worse yet, data loss — can result not only in inconvenience to employees and customers but also in lost productivity and lost revenue.
 By replicating from a primary server, or master, to one or more secondary servers, sometimes called standbys, the probability of data loss or extended downtime can be greatly reduced. (...)"